 More Services, Facilities & Things To Do On A Layover At The Airport

 This is a small airport with nothing to keep you occupied in the event of a delay.
-Best you bring your own book and laptop loaded with movies to keep yourself occupied.
+You should bring a book or mobile device loaded with your favourite movies or TV shows to entertain yourself.

 ATMs / Cash Machines – Unknown

-Duty Free & Shopping – FLYBUY offers tax-free shopping to passengers traveling to non-EU countries via Copenhagen.
-A boarding pass from Aarhus Airport, showing your final destination, is required for tax-free shopping.
+Duty-Free & Shopping – FLYBUY offers tax-free shopping to passengers travelling to non-EU countries via Copenhagen.
+A boarding pass from Aarhus Airport showing your final destination, is required for tax-free shopping.

 Luggage Storage & Lockers – Not available.

 Meeting Rooms – Aarhus Airport offers few options for meeting rooms.
 The “Freedom” meeting room can host up to 8 people, while the “Iceberg” meeting room can host up to 12 people.
 The airport offers a lounge for meetings of up to 80 people.

 Mobile Charging – At the time of this update, we had no information about mobile charging availability.
 If you know, click here to update this airport guide.